 The difference between table salt and curing salt

 Cured meats were once made with table salt, sodium chloride.
 This is the salt on your kitchen counter, and the salt you taste when you swim in the ocean.
 However, for hundreds of years we have known of other salts, naturally occurring in small quantities, that are even better at improving the flavour and storage-life of cured meats.
+These are curing salts.

 One such salt is potassium nitrate, or saltpeter, which is still used in Europe.
 In North America, potassium nitrate has been replaced by sodium nitrate, which was found to be more reliable.

 The reasons why these nitrates are better than table salt at preserving meat are several and complex.
 Here’s an example.
 Iron oxidizes fat, turning it rancid.
 When added to meat, nitrates form nitric oxide, which binds to iron atoms, preventing them from oxidizing the fat, and prolonging the storage-life of the meat.